 Assets and Liabilities Reported by Debtors

-Table 1X shows that individual debtors with primarily consumer debt seeking bankruptcy protection under chapters 7, 11, or 13 during 2013 reported holding total assets in the aggregate amount of $110 billion.
-Sixty-nine percent of these assets were categorized as real property, and 31 percent as personal property.
-Apart from districts with fewer than 200 filings each (Northern Mariana Islands, U.S. Virgin Islands, and Guam), debtors in DC reported the most assets per completed schedule at $5.8 million in assets on average,4 and filers in the Western District of Tennessee (TN-W) reported the fewest assets, with the average filer reporting $47,000 in assets.
+Table 1X shows that individual debtors with primarily consumer debt seeking bankruptcy protection under chapters 7, 11, or 13 during 2014 reported holding total assets in the aggregate amount of $87 billion.
+Seventy-three percent of these assets were categorized as real property, and 27 percent as personal property.
+Apart from districts with fewer than 200 filings each (Northern Mariana Islands, U.S. Virgin Islands, and Guam), debtors in the Northern District of California (CA-N) reported the most assets per completed schedule at $211,000 in assets on average, and filers in the Western District of Tennessee (TN-W) reported the fewest assets, with the average filer reporting $44,000 in assets.

-Debtors reported total liabilities in the aggregate amount of $172 billion, with 58 percent of liabilities categorized as secured claims, 2 percent as unsecured priority claims, and 39 percent as unsecured non-priority claims.
+Debtors reported total liabilities in the aggregate amount of $140 billion, with 56 percent of liabilities categorized as secured claims, 2 percent as unsecured priority claims, and 41 percent as unsecured non-priority claims.
 Overall, debtors categorized 93 percent of debts and obligations as dischargeable debt.
-Excluding districts with fewer than 200 filings each, debtors in the Central District of California (CA-C) reported the most liabilities per completed schedule at $349,000 in liabilities on average, and filers in TN-W had the fewest liabilities per filing, averaging $76,000 in liabilities per completed schedule.
+Excluding districts with fewer than 200 filings each, debtors in CA-N reported the most liabilities per completed schedule with $373,000 in liabilities on average, and filers in TN-W had the fewest liabilities per filing, averaging $65,000 in liabilities per completed schedule.

 Income and Expenses Reported by Debtors

-Table 2X shows that 1,000,143 consumer cases were filed in 2013 under chapters 7, 11, and 13 across the nation, and 926,031 debtors completed the forms needed to include their data in these tables.6 The median current monthly income7 of debtors who completed the relevant forms was $2,926, 2 percent less than the $2,979 median current monthly income reported in 2012.
-The median average monthly income8 was $2,667, a 3 percent decrease from 2012, and the median average expenses9 were $2,674, also 3 percent less than in 2012.
-The Northern District of California (CA-N) had the highest median current monthly income with $3,890, and PR had the lowest median current monthly income with $1,662.
-Filers in the same two districts also had the highest and lowest median average monthly incomes (CA-N with $3,472 and PR with $1,859, respectively).
-Filers in the District of Connecticut (CT) had the highest median average expenses with $3,653, and filers in TN-W had the lowest with $1,650.
+Table 2X shows that 883,930 consumer cases were filed in 2014 under chapters 7, 11, and 13 across the nation, and 815,234 debtors completed the forms needed to include their data in these tables.5 The median current monthly income6 of debtors who completed the relevant forms was $2,882, 2 percent less than the $2,926 median current monthly income reported in 2013.
+The median average monthly income7 was $2,616, a 2 percent decrease from 2013, and the median average expenses8 were $2,600, 3 percent less than in 2013.
+CA-N had the highest median current monthly income with $3,763, and the District of Puerto Rico (PR) had the lowest median current monthly income with $1,699.
+Filers in the District of Alaska (AK) had the highest median average monthly income with $3,474 and filers in PR had the lowest median average monthly income with $1,869.
+Filers in AK had the highest median average expenses with $3,589, and filers in TN-W had the lowest with $1,640.

 Time Interval from Filing to Closing

-Of the 768,612 chapter 7 consumer cases filed on or after October 17, 2006, and closed in 2013, the mean time interval from filing to disposition was 212 days, and the median time interval was 116 days.
-By comparison, the mean time interval in 2012 was 205 days and the median was 115 days.
-The U.S. Virgin Islands had the highest median of any district at 418 days, and the District of New Mexico had the lowest median at 104 days.
+Of the 662,937 chapter 7 consumer cases filed on or after October 17, 2006, and closed in 2014, the mean time interval from filing to disposition was 218 days, and the median time interval was 115 days.
+By comparison, the mean time interval in 2013 was 212 days and the median was 116 days.
+The District of Wyoming had the highest median of any district at 368 days, and the Southern District of Iowa had the lowest median at 98 days.

-A total of 1,417 chapter 11 consumer cases filed on or after October 17, 2006, were closed in 76 districts during 2013.
-The mean time interval from filing to disposition was 647 days (up from 552 days in 2012), and the median time interval was 596 days (up from 497 days in 2012).
-Only 29 districts had 10 or more chapter 11 cases closed in 2013.
-Of those 29 districts, CT had the highest median at 849 days, and the Eastern District of Pennsylvania had the lowest median at 188 days.
+A total of 1,317 chapter 11 consumer cases filed on or after October 17, 2006, were closed in 81 districts during 2014.
+The mean time interval from filing to disposition was 677 days (up from 647 days in 2013), and the median time interval was 593 days (down from 596 days in 2013).
+Only 25 districts had 10 or more chapter 11 cases closed in 2014.
+Of those 25 districts, the District of Arizona had the highest median at 1,016 days, and the Northern District of Illinois (IL-N) had the lowest median at 213 days.

 A debtor may enter into a reaffirmation agreement with a creditor to continue paying a dischargeable debt following bankruptcy.
 This may occur when, for example, a debtor wants to keep an automobile and continue making payments on it.
 If an attorney represents the debtor during the bankruptcy, the debtor's attorney may or may not represent the debtor during negotiation of a reaffirmation agreement.
 For purposes of this report, a reaffirmation agreement is considered "pro se" if it was submitted without the certification of an attorney contained in Part IV of Form 240A, regardless of whether the debtor was otherwise represented in the case by an attorney.

 One percent of cases in which a reaffirmation agreement was filed had at least one reaffirmation agreement approved by order of the court.
 However, as described above, this does not indicate that reaffirmation agreements were denied in 99 percent of the cases.
-In 2013, the District of Montana (MT) reported the highest percentage of cases in which at least one reaffirmation agreement had been approved (91 percent), followed by MS-N (29 percent), the District of Colorado (25 percent), and the Southern District of Illinois (24 percent).
-These four districts accounted for 69 percent of the cases in which at least one reaffirmation agreement was approved.
+In 2014, the District of Montana (MT) reported the highest percentage of cases in which at least one reaffirmation agreement had been approved (89 percent), followed by the District of Colorado (29 percent) and Southern District of Illinois (20 percent).
+These three districts accounted for 57 percent of the cases in which at least one reaffirmation agreement was approved.

 Property Valuation Orders

 A case may have more than one final order determining the value of property securing a claim.
-In total, 11,361 final orders were entered in the 9,234 cases.
-Determinations of the value of property were reported in 5,683 final orders, of which 3,113 (55 percent) were valued below the amount of the claim.
-The Eastern District of California (CA-E) reported that 2,782 final orders had been entered determining the value of property securing a claim, the highest total of any district.
-Sixty-two percent of the final orders determining the value of property securing a claim (7,078 final orders) were entered in four districts (the District of South Carolina, CA-E, the Middle District of Florida, and the Southern District of Florida); 48 districts reported no final orders determining the value of property securing a claim.
+In total, 15,365 final orders were entered in the 12,345 cases.
+Determinations of the value of property were reported in 8,580 final orders, of which 4,558 (53 percent) were valued below the amount of the claim.
+The Eastern District of California (CA-E) reported that 3,212 final orders had been entered determining the value of property securing a claim, the highest total of any district.
+Sixty-five percent of the final orders determining the value of property securing a claim (9,995 final orders) were entered in four districts (the District of South Carolina, CA-E, Middle District of Florida, and FL-S); 44 districts reported no final orders determining the value of property securing a claim.

 Chapter 13 Cases Closed by Dismissal or Plan Completion